 Midterm report cards are issued when students have completed the first 50% of their course.
-Final report cards are issued within 10 business days of the Online Course Teacher receiving a student's final exam.
-A copy of the report card is emailed to the School Administrator or individual student, and a copy is kept in the student's Ontario Student Record.
+Final report cards are issued within 10 business days of the teacher receiving a student's final exam.
+A copy of the report card is emailed to the campus or individual student, and a copy is kept in the student's Ontario Student Record.

-The midterm and final report card contain a percentage grade, teacher comment and a learning skill scale for each course.
+The midterm and final report card contains a percentage grade, teacher comment and a learning skill scale for each course.

-8.6 Learning Skills
+6.4 Learning Skills